Sub-barrier fusion enhancement due to positive Q-value four-neutron transfer

 To further understand the PQ4NT effects, we investigate the capture barrier height by using the microscopic TDHF theory.
-Based on the TDHF code Sky3D \cite{Maru14}, the capture barrier heights $V_{\rm B }^{\rm TDHF} $\cite{Yao24} for three groups of reactions $^{40,48}$Ca+$^{48}$Ca, $^{40,48}$Ca+$^{132}$Sn and $^{40,48}$Ca+$^{208}$Pb are calculated by using the Skyrme energy density functional with the parameter set SLy6 \cite{SLy6}.
+Based on the TDHF code Sky3D \cite{Maru14}, the capture barrier heights $V_{\rm B }^{\rm TDHF} $\cite{Yao24} for four groups of fusion reactions $^{40,48}$Ca+$^{48}$Ca, $^{40,48}$Ca+$^{132}$Sn, $^{40,48}$Ca+$^{208}$Pb and $^{40,48}$Ca+$^{96}$Zr are calculated by using the Skyrme energy density functional with the parameter set SLy6 \cite{SLy6}.
 In Table II, we show the calculated results.
 Here, $V_{\rm FD}$ denotes the corresponding frozen-density barrier height obtained by using the same Skyrme energy density functional together with the extended Thomas-Fermi approach \cite{liumin}.
 The values of $Q_{4n}$ are also presented for comparison.
-We note that for $^{40}$Ca-induced reactions the values of $Q_{4n}$ are all positive and those for $^{48}$Ca-induced reactions $Q_{4n}$ are all negative.
-For $^{40}$Ca-induced reactions, the ratio $V_{\rm B }^{\rm TDHF}/\, V_{\rm FD}$ are systematically smaller than those for $^{48}$Ca-induced reactions, which indicates that the dynamical barriers are reduced more due to the PQ4NT effects.
-For the four reactions $^{40,48}$Ca+$^{90,96}$Zr, we also note that the ratio for the PQ4NT system $^{40}$Ca+$^{96}$Zr is 0.936, which is smaller than the three other's (about 0.942).
-In addition to the barrier reduction, it is also found that the isovector dynamics in $^{40}$Ca-induced reactions results in the narrowing of the fusion barrier, thus resulting in an enhancement of the sub-barrier fusion cross sections \cite{God17}.
+While TDHF calculations encompass a variety of microscopic effects (including proton transfer, nucleon exchange, and collective excitations), the systematic reduction of $V_{\rm B }^{\rm TDHF}/\, V_{\rm FD}$ for reactions with $Q_{4n}>0$ compared to those with $Q_{4n}<0$ suggests that the four-neutron transfer plays a significant role in lowering the dynamical barrier when it is energetically favorable.
+This observation aligns with the PQ4NT hypothesis that sustained neutron transfer facilitates barrier reduction.
+From Table II, we note that the values of $Q_{4n}$ are all positive for $^{40}$Ca-induced reactions and $Q_{4n}$ are all negative for $^{48}$Ca-induced reactions, and the ratio $V_{\rm B }^{\rm TDHF}/\, V_{\rm FD}$ in $^{40}$Ca-induced reactions are systematically smaller than those in $^{48}$Ca-induced reactions.
+This indicates that the PQ4NT effect contributes significantly to the additional reduction of the dynamical barrier in these reactions.